Resources and Websites for Careers & Employment

 - The Job Corps: Job Corps is the nation’s largest residential education and training program for disadvantaged youth between the ages of 16 and 24.

-- My Next Move: Careers with Registered Apprenticeships - Created by the National Center for O*Net Development for the USDOL Employment and Training Administration, This section of My Next Move lists career fields with Registered Apprenticeship programs and links to information on those programs.
+- My Next Move - Created by the National Center for O*Net Development for the USDOL Employment and Training Administration, This section of My Next Move lists career fields with Registered Apprenticeship programs and links to information on those programs.

 - Peace Corps: Founded in 1961 by President John F. Kennedy, the Peace Corps was established to promote world peace and friendship.
 This site contains background information on the organization, recruiting, diversity, and reach of this volunteer service program.
 It is developed for audiences of various ages, including information for teens who might consider this program in the future.